 At ceremonies across the country, many local municipalities request a color team from military installations or even first responders.
 Quite often, music is not available so those gathered recite the Pledge of Allegiance.
-Please note: the picture of the USAF Honor Guard Color Guard is just used as an example color guard.

 The Flag Code

 4 U.S. Code § 4 – Pledge of allegiance to the flag; manner of delivery

 The Pledge of Allegiance to the Flag:“I pledge allegiance to the Flag of the United States of America, and to the Republic for which it stands, one Nation under God, indivisible, with liberty and justice for all.”, should be rendered by standing at attention facing the flag with the right hand over the heart.
 When not in uniform men should remove any non-religious headdress with their right hand and hold it at the left shoulder, the hand being over the heart.
 Persons in uniform should remain silent, face the flag, and render the military salute.
 Members of the Armed Forces not in uniform and veterans may render the military salute in the manner provided for persons in uniform.
 (Added Pub.
 L. 105–225, § 2(a), Aug.
 12, 1998, 112 Stat.
 1494; amended Pub.
 L. 107–293, § 2(a), Nov.
 13, 2002, 116 Stat.
 2060; Pub.
 L. 113–66, div.
 A, title V, § 586, Dec.
 26, 2013, 127 Stat.
 777.)

 Individuals: indoors, all military in uniform stand at Attention and face the flag (reciting the Pledge is optional when with a large civilian group*).
 Outdoors, render the hand salute.
 When out of uniform, members of the military and veterans stand at Attention or (Army and Air Force vets only) salute the flag.
 Cadets will always recite the Pledge.